 During those first professional days when you head back to school, I suggest creating a calendar for the school year with a list of topics your mentee will need to know about.
 You can organize it by month or by quarter/semester.
 Look at the school calendar and last year’s plan book to get an idea of topics your mentee needs to know.
 Be sure to plan ahead for important topics like report cards and end-of-year testing.

 The key is to go slow and avoid sharing an overwhelming amount of information.
-In the very beginning of the school year, I start with need-to-know basics about the school building, staff, accessing technology, setting up the classroom, etc. Then, I move into first-week-of-school activities and the first instructional units.
+At the beginning of the school year, I start with need-to-know basics about the school building, staff, accessing technology, setting up the classroom, etc. Then, I move into first-week-of-school activities and the first instructional units.

 It might also help to chat up any second-year teachers in your building to see what they really needed help with last year.